Gershom Sizomu

 Gershom Sizomu (born 1969) is a Ugandan rabbi serving the Abayudaya, a Baganda community in eastern Uganda near the town of Mbale who practice Judaism.
 Sizomu is the first native-born black rabbi in Sub-Saharan Africa.
-He is also the first Chief Rabbi of Uganda.
-Sizomu is a member of the Ugandan Parliament.
+He is also the first Chief Rabbi of Uganda, and the first member of the Abayudaya to be ordained as a rabbi in the United States.
+Sizomu was a member of the Ugandan Parliament from 2016 until 2026.

 Childhood

 Sizomu was born into an Abayudaya family, and his grandfather was the community's leader.
 The Abayudaya were persecuted during the years of the Idi Amin regime, when it was illegal to openly practice the Jewish faith in Uganda.
 During his childhood, Sizomu's father was arrested for building a sukkah as part of the celebration of the Jewish holiday Sukkot.
 His father was released when Sizomu's family paid the arresting officer with a ransom of five goats.
 In 1979, following the overthrow of the Amin government, freedom of religion was restored in Uganda, and Sizomu's family celebrated by hosting 200 people in a Passover Seder consisting of homemade matzoh and macco, a Ugandan banana wine with an 80 per cent alcohol content.